FlyingFathead/whisper-transcriber-telegram-bot/README.md

 ## About

-This is a Whisper AI-based transcriber Telegram Bot running on Python, designed to transcribe audio from YouTube videos using OpenAI's Whisper model.
-Users can send YouTube URLs to the bot, which then processes the audio and returns the transcription in various formats.
+This is a Whisper AI-based transcriber Telegram Bot running on Python, designed to transcribe audio from various media sources supported by `yt-dlp`.
+While initially focused on YouTube, the bot now supports a broad range of sites listed [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md), leveraging OpenAI's Whisper model to process audio and return the transcription in multiple formats.

 ## Features

-- Processes YouTube URLs sent by users.
+- Processes media URLs from a variety of sources supported by `yt-dlp`.
-- Downloads audio from YouTube videos using `yt-dlp`.
+- Downloads audio using `yt-dlp` from supported sites including but not limited to YouTube.
-- Uses a local model from the `openai-whisper` package.
+- Uses a local model from the `openai-whisper` package for transcription.
-- Transcribes audio using the OpenAI's Whisper's local model.
+- Transcribes audio using OpenAI's Whisper model.
 - Returns transcription in text, SRT, and VTT formats.
-- Handles concurrent transcription requests gracefully.
+- Handles concurrent transcription requests efficiently.

 ## Installation